K'gari (Fraser Island) EDUCATIONAL

-One of the select few companies licensed to deliver eco-tours throughout the World Heritage Listed Fraser Island, Discovery Fraser has won numerous awards for our passionate and informative experiences.
+One of the select few companies licensed to deliver eco-tours throughout the World Heritage Listed K'gari (Fraser Island), Discovery Fraser has won numerous awards for our passionate and informative experiences.

 Have you ever delivered a lesson on a perched dune lake?
 Next to a ship wreck nearly 100 years-old?
 Or whilst bathing in natural pools that sparkle and fizz like champagne?
 It’s time to see what you’ve been missing and join one of our unforgettable Educational Experiences.

 Our educational charters focus on observing and informing students of the island’s hugely diverse flora and fauna, sharing the rich history and culture of the traditional owners, improving team-building and confidence through fun, physical activities as well as giving pupils the time to sit back and appreciate the beauty of the sun setting over the glistening Coral Sea.

 Discovery Fraser ensures all its educational charter guides have the following certifications as a minimum:

 First Aid certification